FogSecurity/aws-size/README.md

 ### IAM Managed Policies Per Role (Global)

 Limit: 10 Managed Policies Per Role.
+This can be adjusted up to 25 (as of May 2026).
 Note: There is limited support in CloudWatch and Service Quotas.

 ### IAM Role Inline Policy Size (Global)